warrenweb/publish-to-ghost/README.md

-# Send to Ghost
+# Publish to Ghost

-A maintained fork of Jay Nguyen's [obsidian-ghost-publish](https://github.com/jaynguyens/obsidian-ghost-publish).
-It allows you to send Obsidian notes to the [Ghost](https://ghost.org) blogging software, either as published or draft posts.
+It allows you to send Obsidian notes to the [Ghost](https://ghost.org) publishing platform, either as published or draft posts or pages.

 ## Usage